Codecademy/docs/content/swift/concepts/collections/collections.md

 - **Algorithm Support:** Swift provides a rich collection of algorithms for manipulating collections, such as searching, sorting, and filtering.
 - **Memory Management:** Collections are automatically managed by Swift's memory management system, ensuring efficient usage and preventing memory leaks.
 - **Type Safety:** Swift's type system ensures that collections can only store elements of the same type.
 This prevents errors caused by incompatible data types and enhances code reliability.
 - **Interoperability:** Collections can be easily converted to other data structures, such as arrays or dictionaries, and vice versa.
-This creates a seamless work with data in different formats and allows integration with existing codebases.
+This can allow for seamless workflows when working with data in different formats and integration with existing codebases.

 ## Example